Rufina Cambaceres: Life and death

 Rufina Cambaceres was born in Paris, into a wealthy family.
 Her father was the Argentine writer and politician Eugenio Cambaceres and her mother was the Italian dancer Luisa Bacichi, who married in Paris in 1887.
 Her father died of tuberculosis when she was four years old.
 Rufina received a good education, excelling in her studies and speaking five languages.
 She grew up to be a Buenos Aires socialite.

 On the evening of her nineteenth birthday, while changing for the opera, Rufina collapsed and was found on the floor of her boudoir with no vital signs.
 Three doctors declared her dead due to a stroke or heart attack.

 She was buried by her mother the next day, wearing her favourite jewels, in the family mausoleum in La Recoleta cemetery.
 The same night, the caretaker heard deep, loud noises coming from her vault.
 Fearing that thieves were ransacking the body, he went to the vault and found that the coffin had moved and the lid was broken in places.
 Upon closer inspection, he found scratch marks on the inside of the lid and on the young woman's face, indicating Rufina had been buried alive.

 Possible reasons for Rufina's collapse and death

 Rufina's original collapse is generally attributed to catalepsy, the reason for which has never been fully clarified.

-It is presumed that, after her premature burial, she died of suffocation, exhaustion or shock after waking up in a coffin.
+It is presumed that, after her premature burial, she died of exhaustion or shock after waking up in a coffin.
 However, in a possible case of urban legend, it has also been claimed that her body was found next to the door, and that she had managed to get out of her coffin and, upon realising she was trapped in a mausoleum in the middle of the night, she suffered a heart attack.

 The incident changed funerary practices in Buenos Aires, and afterwards bell chimes were installed in coffins, in case the dead woke up.